Cobblestone Mornings

 and breathe out powder,

-fine dust ground from inner churning,
+dust ground from my inner churning,

 excavating, grating ruminations—